 - Cycling: A safer environment for people cycling will be provided by reducing through traffic on some streets where possible, exploring the potential to provide dedicated space for cycling on London Wall and Moorgate and improving junctions.
 Contra-flow cycling on one-way streets will maximise the choice of routes.
 Cycle parking, including enhanced facilities within the station in the form of a prominent and visible cycle hub. - Cycle and scooter hire: Cycle and scooter hire parking locations, including Santander Cycle Hire docks, will be distributed throughout the area.
-Locations will be chosen to minimise the impact on people walking and opportunities to improve the public realm. - Taxi: A smaller station taxi rank will need to be directly accessible from the station, with other ranks dispersed within the plan area.
-Reviewing the size, management, and location of the current taxi rank on Liverpool Street will ensure provision for disabled taxi passengers while supporting efforts to prioritise people walking and improve the public realm. - Private hire: Private hire vehicles will need the opportunity to pick up and drop off in the area and near to the station, but arrangements may need to be formalised and access to some streets restricted.
+Locations will be chosen to minimise the impact on people walking and opportunities to improve the public realm. - Taxi: Reviewing the size, management, and location of the current taxi rank on Liverpool Street will ensure provision for disabled taxi passengers while supporting efforts to prioritise people walking and improve the public realm. - Private hire: Private hire vehicles will need the opportunity to pick up and drop off in the area and near to the station, but arrangements may need to be formalised and access to some streets restricted.

-6. Proposals
+5. Proposals

 This section sets out the potential improvements that we will seek to deliver, and, where necessary, the changes to traffic movement, parking and loading that might be required to deliver these improvements.
-We will work with TfL, neighbouring boroughs, and other stakeholders and partners (such as developers, the EC BID, and the Culture Mile Partnership) to develop and deliver these changes.
+We will work with TfL, neighbouring boroughs, and other stakeholders and partners to develop and deliver these changes.
 Individual projects will be subject to feasibility, detailed design and consultation and City Corporation and statutory approval processes.